howdyai/botkit-cms/readme.md

 * Navigate to a specific bot, then navigate to that bot's "Scripts" tab.
 * Click the "Export" button located in the upper right hand corner of the script list.
 * De-select any scripts you do not want to include
-* Click the "Export N" button at the bottom of the screen.
+* Click the "Export ##" button at the bottom of the screen.
 * Click "Download" to download the file, or copy paste the content of the window into a local file named `scripts.json`

 ## Add a local script service to a Botkit app